openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ```

 ## Response from the Credential Issuer
-The Credential Issuer MUST respond with the HTTP response with a 200 (OK) status code using the `text/plain` media type:
+The Credential Issuer MUST respond with the HTTP status code 200 (OK) status code and use the `text/plain` media type:
 ```
 HTTP/1.1 200 OK
 Content-Type: text/plain
-OK
 ```